 'All of my work is made to a high specification, to British safety standards and code whilst keeping a sense of humour and irreverence, close to my signature style.
 There is a seriousness to my work in its sustainability and environmentally conscious choice - everything is naturally sourced and recycled - however, my design is also a reminder to take a light-hearted look at our world.
 Art for me is about fun.
 If you can literally light up someone's world then more the better'

-Gill regularly works with teams of structural engineers, fabricators and a host of other specialist professionals to create her striking works.
+She regularly works with teams of structural engineers, fabricators and a host of other specialist professionals to create her striking works.
 She is the originator of the Worthing Light Festival 2017 https://www.youtube.com/watch?v=YbqKoMbAxYk and whilst taking a keen interest in Worthing's historic preservation, also takes a continued interest through her work in shining a light onto politically serious matters.
-Her acclaimed and most recent installation on the migrant crisis, being a creatively impactful expression of the subject.
+Her acclaimed and most recent installation, Lost at Sea, on the migrant crisis, being a creatively impactful expression of the subject.

 You can visit her studio, 43 by Splash Point east of Worthing pier (BN11 2FG).
 When she is not creating her own signature art, Jessica also makes and markets the stylish Nightingale Watch.